jgaa/logfault/README.md

 Note that the time-stamp is only used when *logfault* formats the log-message.
 If the log-event is passed to a native log-handler, that handler will format the date and time according to it's own preferences.

+# Thread name
+By default, *logfault* use `std::this_thread::get_id()` to show a platform independent unique name for the thread producing a log event.

+You can override this by defining this macro:
+- **`LOGFAULT_THREAD_NAME`** Use your own macro directly to identify the current thread.

+Under *Linux*, you can use these additional defines (before including `logfault/logfault.h`) to modify this.

+- **`LOGFAULT_USE_TID_AS_NAME`** Use the system wide thread id.
+This is the same ID that show up in tools such as top, htop, atop etc. as *pid*.
+This is useful if yo use such tools to examine your running application.
+- **`LOGFAULT_USE_THREAD_NAME`** Use whatever name you assigned to each therad with `pthread_setname_np()`.
+You may find this useful if you name each individual thread, and step trough your application with the debugger.
+The log-events will then match the thread-names showed by the debugger.